Jorge Piqueras: An interlude with photography

-Feeling the need to escape from the world of galleries and the art market, in 1978 Piqueras, together with Marina Faust, began to work as a photographer for magazines such Harper's Gran Bazaar, Interni, Ville e Giardini, Casa Vogue, Architecture d’Aujourd’hui, Cree and Corto Maltese.
-He proposed and realized numerous photo-reportages – including subjects such as Salvador Dalí, Hans Hollein, Hunderwasser, Karl Lagerfeld, Man Ray and Etienne Martin, as well as architecture and other subjects.
+Feeling the need to escape from the world of galleries and the art market, in 1978 Piqueras began to work as a photographer, together with Marina Faust, for magazines such Harper's Gran Bazaar, Interni, Ville e Giardini, Casa Vogue, Architecture d’Aujourd’hui, Cree and Corto Maltese.
+He proposed and realized numerous photo-reportages on subjects such as Salvador Dalí, Hans Hollein, Hunderwasser, Karl Lagerfeld, Man Ray and Etienne Martin, as well as architecture and other themes.